โ† Back to Home

 • Stop re-debating the same decisions every quarter

-• Onboard new engineers in days instead of months
+• Onboard new engineers in days - full decision timeline from day one

 For Engineering Leaders

-• Detect architectural drift before it becomes technical debt
+• Detect decision drift before it becomes technical debt

 For Compliance & Audits

-• Immutable audit logs of who decided what and when
+• Immutable audit logs of who decided what, when, and in which tool

 • Reduce audit prep from weeks to hours